MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Microsoft Windows Metro.md

 At its IDEA 2011 Ceremony, the [Industrial Designers Society of America](https://en.wikipedia.org/wiki/Industrial_Designers_Society_of_America "Industrial Designers Society of America") (IDSA) gave Windows Phone 7, which uses the UI, its "Gold Interactive" award, its "People's Choice Award", and a "Best in Show" award.[21][22]
 Isabel Ancona, the User Experience Consultant at IDSA, explained why Windows Phone won:[23]

-> The innovation here is the fluidity of experience and focus on the data, without using traditional user interface conventions of windows and frames.
-Data becomes the visual elements and controls.
+> The innovation here is the fluidity of experience and focus on the [[data]], without using traditional user interface conventions of windows and frames. [[Data]] becomes the visual elements and controls.
 Simple gestures and transitions guide the user deeper into content.
 A truly elegant and unique experience.

 It was reported that the UI was better received by women and first-time users.[24]